coop152/obsidian-vaults/Year 3/Third Year Project/Overview of Time classes.md

 1900y is just an arbitrary year, to get the same number as Offset.
 The range could be much greater than the original program (you know, if the year 2400 wasn't enough future proofing for you.)

 # Date
 Real monster of a class.
-Hypothesis:
+Hypothesis: can be replaced entirely with something from chrono. like everything else